Objective comparison of methods to decode anomalous diffusion: Methods

 \subsubsection{Trajectory segmentation}

 Although a few methods have been recently developed for the detection of trajectory changepoints with respect to a switch in $\alpha$~\cite{weron2017ergodicity,sikora2017elucidating,bo2019measurement} and diffusion model~\cite{lanoiselee2017unraveling}, there is no consensus on a well-established method that can be used as a baseline for T3.
-Limited to the the changepoint detection part, we thus decided to compare methods' performance with the results of a random prediction, as shown in dashed lines in Fig.~\ref{fig:task3}a and Fig.~\ref{fig:T3_allD}.
+Limited to the the changepoint detection part, we thus decided to compare methods' performance with the results of a random prediction, as shown in dashed lines in Fig.~\ref{fig:task3}a and Supplementary Fig.~\ref{fig:T3_allD}.
 For this, we simply calculate the RMSE for selecting a random point on a trajectory having a changepoint at $t_{\rm GT}$.
 The error associated to such a random prediction is not uniform, since it depends on the changepoint position $t_{\rm GT}$ along the trajectory, as well as on the trajectory length $L$.
-The random predictor RMSE$_{\rm random}$ can thus be calculated as:
+The random predictor RMSE$_{\rm random}$ can thus be calculated as the RMSE for a trajectory with a changepoint at position $t_{\rm GT}$ and random predictions $t$ of the changepoint drawn from a uniform distribution in the range $[0,L]$ \begin{widetext}